Introduction (A salute to Jim Chapin begins on page two).

 Most percussion specialists, and nearly all drummers, do not realize that the system of drumming, found in the 'Moeller book', is centuries old ... and does not belong exclusively to Moeller.

-* IMPORTANT: The 'open style' grip (just described) is one of two grips that Moeller recognizes in his book.
-The 'second grip' utilizes the thumb fulcrum (closed approach).
-See page 11, in the book, for a picture.
-The (traditional) closed grip is usually associated with drum set, pipe band drumming, orchestra snare drum and other situations where rendering a closed roll is required.
+* IMPORTANT: The little finger 'open style' grip (just described) is one of two grips that Moeller recognizes in his book.
+The 'second grip' utilizes the thumb fulcrum (closed grip approach).
+See page 11, in Moeller's book, for a picture.
+The 'closed style grip' is usually associated with drum set, pipe band drumming, orchestra snare drum and other situations where rendering a closed roll is required.

 Beginning On The Next Page, This Article Will Be Mostly Concerned With The (closed) 'Second' Grip ... used by most drummers for drum kit